We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

-Some legal concepts are easier to understand when supported by examples.
-Here are brief summaries of two negligent security cases we have handled in the past:
+Some legal concepts are easier to understand when supported by an example.

-Case No. 1: A plaintiff delivers gas to a gas station.
-The gas station owner asks for gas to be delivered between 2:00 a.m. and 4:00 a.m.
+Let’s say a person delivers gas to a South Florida gas station.
+The gas station owner asks for that person to deliver gas between 2:00 a.m. and 4:00 a.m.
 The gas station has a history of being robbed on multiple prior occasions.
 In fact, they used to use their own trucks to deliver the gas, but the drivers were robbed too frequently.
-The gas station hires another company to make deliveries but doesn’t tell them about the history of armed robbery, doesn’t take measures to provide security and doesn’t allow the gas to be delivered during the day.
-Our client is shot in the head during a robbery while he delivers gas to the gas station.
-He miraculously survives.
-The gas station is liable for his damages.

 Florida law places some limitations on cases such as these; nevertheless, business owners still have a duty to protect their business invitees from the reasonably foreseeable criminal acts of third parties.

 How Long Do I Have to File a Negligent Security Claim in Florida?

 Waiting too long to consult with a negligent security law firm could leave you unable to pursue your rights.
 In Florida, the statute of limitations for personal injury claims related to inadequate security is two years from the date of the incident.